-- cotton-ginning award rates, with applicable overtime and penalty rates.
-Higher hourly rates are offered to returning and highly skilled workers
+- Cotton-ginning award rates, with applicable overtime and penalty rates.
+Higher hourly rates are offered to returning and highly skilled cotton workers.

-- connections with more work, as our team provides opportunities to travel with the harvest from Queensland to New South Wales
+- Connections with more cotton farm jobs, as our team provides opportunities to travel with the harvest crop season from Queensland to New South Wales.

-- ongoing support – you can talk to your recruiter regarding any issues or questions you may have at any time throughout your placement.
+- Ongoing support – you can talk to your recruiter regarding any issues or questions you may have at any time throughout your cotton farm placement.

-Agri Labour Australia is totally committed to ensuring the safety of all our staff, and all successful applicants are required to participate in inductions, training and pre-employment education so they’re equipped with the necessary safety knowledge and appropriate skills prior to starting work.
+Agri Labour Australia is totally committed to ensuring the safety of all our staff, and all successful applicants are required to participate in inductions, training and pre-employment education so they’re equipped with the necessary safety knowledge and appropriate skills prior to starting work with the cotton growers.
 Pre-employment drug and alcohol testing will be carried out prior to harvest and randomly throughout the season.